Finding Balance as a Visual Artist: Tips to manage life and business as an artist.

 — Albert Schweitzer

 As a visual artist, finding balance is essential for having satisfying and rewarding experiences.
-But getting there sometimes comes with challenges, primarily finding the time and energy to work on art projects while caring for families and tending to jobs and finances.
+However, getting there can be challenging, especially when finding time and energy to work on art projects while caring for families, managing jobs, and handling finances.

 If not dealt with, the pressure of juggling conflicting goals can result in guilt, bitterness, and burnout.
 But no matter what your situation is, you can avoid them by making a firm decision to live your best life as an artist.
 And I urge you to try to balance your personal life and your work as a visual artist.
 This is the way to a creative, fulfilling life.